liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/13-updating-liferay-workspace.markdown

 Liferay Workspace is continuously being updated with new features.
-If you created your workspace a while ago, you may be missing out on some of the latest features that could improve your @product@ development experience.
+If you created your workspace a while ago, you may be missing out on some of the latest features that could improve your @sharepoint@ development experience.
 Updating your Liferay Workspace is easy; you'll learn how to do it for Gradle and Maven-based workspaces next.